 Like many of the beauty tips you read about, you may be wondering how you can make these homemade gels work as effectively as possible.
 After all, it is nice to have your baby hairs under control all day so that you feel and look fabulous.

 If you want to dry your hair but you're worried about damage from the heat, this is an excellent option.
 You'll be able to get your desired results by using the cold shot on your blow-dryer and your hair will be quite happy in the long run on top of that.
-It's a great way to finalize the results of the edge control recipes you've been using.
+It's a great way to finalize the results of these good edge control recipes you've been using.